RayExIn/TimeMachine/README.md

 # TimeMachine
 A ripped working Time Machine from IBM from 2245 fully REéd with ghidra, IDA Pro and Frida RE.
+Works with time jumps up to +- 65 years